Confess, Fletch (novel)

 Confess, Fletch is a 1976 mystery novel by Gregory Mcdonald, the sequel to Fletch.

-In Confess, Fletch, McDonald introduced another popular character, Inspector Francis Xavier Flynn, a brilliant but eccentric police detective who serves as a foil for Fletch.
+The novel introduces a popular character, Inspector Francis Xavier Flynn, a brilliant but eccentric police detective who serves as a foil for the title character, Fletch.

 Synopsis

 Fletch goes to Boston in search of stolen paintings belonging to his fiancée's father, the Count de Grassi, who has been kidnapped and is presumed dead.
 Upon arrival in Boston, Fletch discovers a dead woman in his apartment and is accused of murdering her.
 To clear his name, Fletch must find the murderer and balance his quest for the stolen paintings.

 In his quest for the paintings Fletch deals with a cast of characters including his soon to be mother-in-law, the Countess de Grassi, an art dealer named Horan, and Inspector Francis Xavier Flynn of the Boston Police Department.
 Flynn suspects Fletch, but is skeptical enough of his innocence that Fletch is allowed to roam Boston with a police tail.

 Ultimately, Fletch clears his name of the murder and gets away with the paintings safe in the hands of the Count de Grassi.
 The murder was done by Horan to frame Fletch who had inquired about the paintings before coming to America.